parasuramivln/PDC-support-web/software-docs/docs/abaqus/index.md

 module load abaqus
 ```

-!!! note load PDC module
+!!! note

     Please note that the `PDC` module needs to be loaded before loading the `abaqus` module

 # Submitting an Abaqus job on Dardel
-A script for running Abaqus on Dardel  called abaqus_run.sh is shown below.
+A script for running Abaqus on Dardel is shown below.

 ```
 #!/bin/bash